buslord/buslord/README.md

 The frontend uses non-cool vanilla javascript and the very un-cool jquery.
 The initial idea of this project was to focus on the backend and do a minimal frontend.
 But I wanted to have everything at least working so I ended up spending more time on the frontend that I wanted.
 Ideally a project like this should something cooler like React or Angular.
 A lot of information could be cached on the client's localStorage too...

+The [domain name](https://buslord.advogadoitapoa.com) I used for the app was just something I bought for my mom and was laying around.